Professional Sales Education

 With more than 50% of business graduates entering a sales role upon graduation, a minimum of three sales courses can make a big difference in future employment.
-A decade ago, very few universities offered three classes or had a recognized sales education program.
+More than a decade ago, very few universities (26) offered three classes or had a recognized sales education program.
 We wanted to help change this, so the Sales Education Foundation was started.